RocketCommunicationsInc/astro-www/src/pages/patterns/data-visualization/heat-map.md

 To create a heat map that clearly and effectively communicates the presented data:

-- Consider the audience and design the heat map accordingly.
+- *Consider the audience* and design the heat map accordingly.
 For example, experts will be able to interpret a complex heat map more so than amateurs.
-- Choose the appropriate size and resolution to ensure the heat map is easy to read and interpret.
+- *Choose the appropriate size and resolution* to ensure the heat map is easy to read and interpret.
-- Select a color scale suitable for the represented data.
+- *Select a color scale suitable* for the represented data.
 For example, data representing temperature should range from blue (cold) to red (hot).
-- Use a consistent color scale so the viewer can easily compare data points.
+- *Use a consistent color scale* within a heat map so the viewer can easily compare data points.
-- Pick a limited number of colors to ensure the heat map is easy to interpret.
+- *Pick a limited number of colors* to ensure the heat map is easy to interpret.
-- Provide a legend that explains the meaning of the color scale.
+- *Provide a legend* that explains the meaning of the color scale.
-- Clearly label and annotate data so the viewer knows what it represents and can easily interpret it.
+- *Clearly label and annotate data* so the viewer knows what it represents and can easily interpret it.
-- Sort levels by similarity or value to clearly grasp patterns in data, such as sorting categories by average cell value or by grouping and clustering similar values.
+- *Sort levels by similarity or value* to clearly grasp patterns in data, such as sorting categories by average cell value or by grouping and clustering similar values.
-- Experiment with tick marks and cell sizes to aid in reading the data and to prevent overcrowding.
+- *Experiment with tick marks for label association and cell sizes* to aid in reading the data and to prevent overcrowding.
-- Include tools that allow for interactivity so the viewer can easily explore the data, such as a zoom control, filters, and type-ahead search.
+- *Include tools that allow for interactivity* so the viewer can easily explore the data, such as a zoom control, filters, and type-ahead search.

 ## Common Heat Maps